gravitational/teleport/rfd/0191-workload-id-config-ux.md

     - Claims (e.g iat, exp, jti, sub, aud and any custom claims)
 - The full attribute set that was used during rule and template evaluation.
 - Which WorkloadIdentity was used for the issuance.
+  - The name and the revision to allow the specific version to be identified if this has been modified since.

 ### Trustworthiness of Workload Attestation Attributes